 Jim also has a Raw Data Converter, so that other non-supported formats can be read in.

-Jim runs on most of the popular computing platforms, including:
+Jim runs on virtually all 64-bit computing platforms, including:

-Jim comes with a fully-documented Java A.P.I. to the image formats and regions-of-interest, so that you can easily extend the image processing capabilities with your own Java programmes.
+Jim comes with a fully-documented Java A.P.I. to the image formats and regions-of-interest, so that you can easily extend the image processing capabilities with your own Java programs.

-Jim comes with a free 30-day trial, so that you can install and try it out with no commitment, to make sure that it meets your requirements.
-Installation takes just a few minutes, and the simple, Windows-like graphical user interface and Hypertext help means that you will be up and running very quickly.
+Try out Jim on your own data, with a free 30-day trial with no commitment, to make sure that it meets your requirements.
+The simple, Windows-like graphical user interface and Hypertext help means that you will be up and running very quickly.
 Jim is NOT for clinical use.
 See the clinical use disclaimer for more details.